Master Services Agreement

 - Either party may terminate this Agreement, or any Service, for the other party’s material breach of this Agreement or the applicable Service, provided the terminating party provides the breaching party with at least 90 days’ prior written notice.
 The breaching party will have 90 days from the date of the termination notice to cure the breach.

-- Either party may terminate this Agreement with cause immediately in the event of any of the following: Insolvency of Covenant; voluntary or involuntary petition in bankruptcy by or against Covenant; appointment of a receiver or trustee for Covenant; or an assignment for benefit of creditors of Covenant.
+- Either party may terminate this Agreement with cause immediately in the event of any of the following: Insolvency of Covenant; a voluntary or involuntary petition in bankruptcy by or against Covenant; appointment of a receiver or trustee for Covenant; or an assignment for the benefit of creditors of Covenant.

 - Client may terminate a Service agreement before the end of its term, by written and delivered notice with the details of the breach, if Covenant fails to deliver the Service’s defined in an executed Service agreement to industry standard service levels, relevant to the Service provided, for greater than 60 days.
-Industry standard service levels are ones defined by a recognized independent standards body or research firm whom is not in conflict with Covenant for any Service provided or sold and must account for current market conditions.
-Upon receipt of termination notice, Covenant will have 30 days to cure the specified breach outlined in the notification.
+Industry-standard service levels are ones defined by a recognized independent standards body or research firm who is not in conflict with Covenant for any Service provided or sold and must account for current market conditions.
+Upon receipt of a termination notice, Covenant will have 30 days to cure the specified breach outlined in the notification.
 If Covenant fails to cure the breach, the final day of Service will be sixty (60) days after the delivery of written notice.

 - If the commitment term of any product sold to Client, or used to provide any Service to Client, extends beyond a termination date the Client will continue to pay for said products until the end of the product licensing term regardless of a with cause or without cause termination with Covenant.

 - Damages for any breach shall be those allowed by Oregon law, reasonable and necessary attorney fees, and other costs of litigation of a trial and upon appeal and shall not exceed the cost of any provided Service to Client.